OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Permissions applied via `android:permission` attribute within the `<provider>` tag restrict access to data in a ContentProvider.
 Content providers have an important additional security facility called URI permissions which is described next.
 Unlike the other components, ContentProviders have two separate permission attributes that can be set, `android:readPermission` restricts who can read from the provider, and `android:writePermission` restricts who can write to it.
 If a ContentProvider is protected with both read and write permissions, holding only the write permission does not also grant read permissions.

-The permissions are checked when you first retrieve a provider (if you don't have either permission, a `SecurityException` is thrown), and as you perform operations on the provider.
-Using `ContentResolver.query` requires holding the read permission; using `ContentResolver.insert`, `ContentResolver.update`, `ContentResolver.delete` requires the write permission.
-In all of these cases, not holding the required permission results in a SecurityException being thrown from the call.

 Permissions are checked when you first retrieve a provider and as operations are performed using the ContentProvider.
 Using `ContentResolver.query` requires holding the read permission; using `ContentResolver.insert`, `ContentResolver.update`, `ContentResolver.delete` requires the write permission.
 A `SecurityException` will be thrown from the call if proper permissions are not held in all these cases.

 #### Content Provider URI Permissions